 4. Best Cookware Size and Shape

-Choose the correct size cookware to maintain the best heat distribution your pot or pan should be no more than 1-inch in diameter larger than the burner.
-If pots are too large for the burner the cooking time will be longer, this could also damage the element.
-Most burners are round so stick to round cookware to achieve optimum results.
+Choose the correct size cookware to maintain the best heat distribution.
+Your pot or pan should be no more than 1 inch in diameter larger than the burner.
+If pots are too large for the burner the cooking time will be longer, and this could also damage the element.
+Most burners are round, so stick to round cookware to achieve optimum results.